hyperledger/fabric-samples/chaincode-docker-devmode/README.rst

 Testing new chaincode
 ---------------------

-By default, we mount only ``chaincode_example02``.
+By default, we mount only ``abstore``.
 However, you can easily test different chaincodes by adding them to the ``chaincode`` subdirectory and relaunching your network.
 At this point they will be accessible in your ``chaincode`` container.